 Every time we make a purchase, we have to decide which method of payment to use.
 Credit card users may wish to charge some things to their cards, but use other forms of payment when convenient.

 Yet there are certain types of transactions that you should always use a credit card for.
 Here are the top five:

 1. When buying anything that you will receive bonus rewards for.
 For reward credit card users, there is nothing better than receiving extra points, miles, or cash back for your transaction.
-For example, I always charge office supplies, telephone, television, and Internet services to my Chase Ink Bold, as it offers five Ultimate Rewards points for each dollar spent.
+For example, I always charge office supplies, telephone, television, and Internet services to my Chase Ink Plus card, as it offers five Ultimate Rewards points for each dollar spent.

 2. When purchasing any goods or services to be delivered in the future.
 Ordering something off of the Internet?
 Paying for a hotel reservation?
 Pre-paying for a year's worth of voice over IP (VOIP) telephone service?
 In each of these cases, using a credit card will protect you in case the merchant never provides the goods or services you paid for, or they are significantly not as described.
 For example, if you never receive your Internet order, the hotel doesn't honor your reservation, or the telephone service provider goes bankrupt, you can request a refund using a process often called a charge-back.

 Federal law requires credit card issuers to refund your money when a merchant fails to deliver what it promised.
 All it takes is a quick phone call which will result in an immediate, but temporary credit to your account that will become permanent when you document your loss.
 In contrast, those who use other forms of payments must resort to the courts in order to try to get their money back.